FRESH 48 PREP GUIDE

 A classic white onesie is always a favorite and timeless.
 The one the hospital provides, is even better.
 Those pieces of cloth soon become heirlooms and may be kept for decades.

-Think neutrals; creams, whites, grey, etc. Try and avoid clothing with flashy and bright colors (neons) and shirts with large logos, as they tend to distract and take away form the overall image.
+Think neutrals; creams, whites, grey, etc. Try and avoid clothing with flashy and bright colors (neons), dark colors like black and navy (because they create deep shadowing) and shirts with large logos, as they tend to distract and take away form the overall image.
 Moms usually like to wear an oversized comfy sweater and leggings, however comfort overrides all when it comes to just have given birth and the hospital gown is totally acceptable!

 Same tips apply to kiddos.
 Avoid distracting patterns and shirts with characters on them.
 Simple is best when it comes to being photographed.